Avido-AI/code-test/ASSIGNMENT.md

 Welcome!
 We know your time is valuable.
 This assignment is designed to take about 3 hours, and we're much more interested in your thought process than in a perfect product.
 If you don't finish everything, that's completely fine — just be ready to walk us through what you'd do next.

-What we're looking for: How you think about building features, make architectural decisions, and work with an existing codebase.
+What we're looking for: How you think about building features, and make architectural decisions.

 Presentation: 1 hour (demo + discussion)